truher/all25/lib/src/main/java/org/team100/lib/README.md

   * Constrained motion in 1d and 2d-with-heading.
 These should be used for all motion where a trajectory would be too expensive to compute on the fly.
 * [trajectory](trajectory/README.md)
   * A trajectory is a path based on splines, with a precalculated schedule meeting motion constraints.
 Trajectories are good for paths that require curves around known obstacles.
 Simple trajectories are not *that* time-consuming to create, so can be used on-the-fly in some cases.

+Other notable topics about the library:

+__Simulation__

+Our approach to simulation is completely different from the WPILib approach, in two important ways.
+First, WPILib attempts to simulate realistic mechanism
+physics: we do not.
+Second, WPILib attempts to involve vendors (e.g. REV) in the simulation of their hardware: we do not.

+Our approach to simulation is to use simulated motors that respond instantly to their inputs.
+The expectation is that inputs will be _feasible_.
+Team 100 simulation is not useful to understand mechanism physics, it is only useful for higher-level concerns, like designing paths to follow.

+Our simulated motor implementations have nothing to do with the vendor implementations; we use `Identity` in the constructor tree to select the simulated implementation (for the `BLANK` identity).